momentum-mod/docs/content/docs/guide/map_submission/review_checklist.md

 - [ ] (Surf only) Make sure there is no active "jail" system

 # Step 5: Submission page review
+- [ ] Required games match what is displayed in Lumper
+- [ ] The submission type is Port if the map first released in another game/server
 - [ ] Description should mostly match GameBanana submission
 - [ ] Date created should match the date on GameBanana
 - [ ] Credits should match GameBanana submission
 - [ ] Screenshots ideally should showcase iconic/memorable parts of the map.
 Taking similar screenshots to the ones on GameBanana is also recommended.
 - [ ] Extra suffixes like _njv, _fix, or _ksf that are not required to fully distinguish the map are removed from the map name.
 - [ ] jump_ prefix is renamed to rj_ or sj_
-- [ ] Required games match what is displayed in Lumper